Liga Nacional de Fútbol Profesional: Social media

-Measures against violence, match-fixing & piracy
+Measures against violence, match-fixing

 One of the objectives actively pursued by LaLiga is to eradicate violence, xenophobia and racism, match-fixing and audiovisual piracy.
+In December 2023, the LALIGAVS platform brought together the various actions to prevent hate in professional football.
+Together with the clubs, LaLiga has promoted more than 700 initiatives aimed at education, prevention and action.
+It has also created the Monitor for the Observation of Hate in Sport (MOOD) to measure the effectiveness and success of its strategies among fans.

+Racist conduct is reported to the Spanish courts, to the State Commission against Violence, Racism, Xenophobia and Intolerance in Sport and to the Royal Spanish Football Federation (RFEF) after each matchday.
+LaLiga's Legal and Integrity and Security departments apply a system of prevention, detection and reporting.
+LaLiga also acts as a prosecutor in any criminal proceedings related to violence and racism in football.
+To speed up the identification of these behaviours, the institution has created a reporting channel on its website.

 LaLiga submits a weekly report to the RFEF and the Anti-violence Committee with information regarding chants heard during matches that incite violence or feature content that is insulting in nature.
 The aforementioned bodies are the only ones possessing the authority to impose sanctions.

 With regards to match-fixing, in addition to the use of technology, talks on integrity and security are given to all players involved in both leagues.
 The technology monitors all bookmakers throughout the world and detects any abnormal betting patterns, which are analysed by experts, and where any suspicion arises, the case is referred to the police and legal authorities.
 In the fight against match-fixing and the detection of cases through the use of technology, clubs have been equipped with tools such as Tyche 3.0.
 There have been instances where complaints brought by LaLiga have resulted in legal proceedings, as was the case with Operacion Oikos.

+Anti-piracy measures

-In relation to audiovisual piracy, as well as boasting a specific anti-piracy department that works alongside other European leagues, the institution advocates legal action, lobbies and works to establish institutional relations to favour the implementation of anti-piracy legislation (both in Spain and abroad).
+In relation to audiovisual piracy, as well as boasting a specific anti-piracy department of fifty professionals that works alongside other European leagues, the institution advocates legal action, lobbies and works to establish institutional relations to favour the implementation of anti-piracy legislation (both in Spain and abroad).
+Various legal measures are in place, including fines of up to €450 for consumers who watch pirated football matches on unauthorized channels.
 The digital tools employed by LaLiga in the pursuit of cases of piracy, including the Marauder software, have been shared with the Spanish Ministry of Culture, which has made significant strides in tackling fraud and intellectual property crime.

+On December 18, 2024, Commercial Court No. 6 of Barcelona ruled that La Liga could request the blocking of certain IP addresses used to illegally distribute its audiovisual content.